 What Your Social Media Presence Says About You

-Social Media allows people to react instantly to situations by sharing and posting their thoughts and words with family, friends and sometimes, unbeknownst to you, anonymous employers and listeners.
-Thanking a company for their excellent customer service spreads positivity, but ranting about having to work late twice in one week for your employer does not and clearly could be seen as a negative message.
+Social Media allows people to react instantly to situations by sharing and posting their thoughts and words with family, friends, and sometimes, unbeknownst to you, anonymous employers and listeners.
+Thanking a company for excellent customer service spreads positivity, but ranting about having to work late twice in one week for your employer does not and clearly could be seen as a negative message.

 It follows, then, that a strong online presence can be an asset in today’s competitive job market.
 However, what you do on social media has the power to both help and seriously limit your chances of a job interview.
 Many students consider their social media accounts as purely social with casual status updates and photos.
 We know a huge majority of employers use social networking sites to research candidates.
-The three main platforms hiring managers check are LinkedIn, Facebook and Twitter.
+The three main platforms hiring managers check are LinkedIn, Facebook, and Twitter.

 Manage Your Online Presence

 Using the strictest privacy settings on social networks is a good start but does not guarantee complete privacy from potential employer’s eyes.
-Keep your social postings on the tame side so that future employers do not misjudge you.
-If it is something you would not say to your co-workers with your supervisor listening, do not say it on social media sites!
+Keep your social postings on the professional so that future employers do not misjudge you.
+If you would not say to your co-workers with your supervisor listening, do not say it on social media sites!
 Some people have even suspended or deleted certain social media during their job search.
 Keep in mind that your visible photos across various social media accounts make a first impression before you’ve even met a potential recruiter or employer.
 Always use an appropriate profile photo for all social media channels and hide personal “incriminating” photos.
 Treat social media as a network, not a popularity contest.

-- Double check your privacy settings to ensure the people who see your posts are the people intended to see your posts
+- Double-check your privacy settings to ensure the people who see your posts are the people intended to see your posts

 - Be careful when sharing political and/or religious views